 - Light and dark colour schemes with accent options

-- Built with a SASS/SCSS workflow for easy theming
+- A SASS/SCSS workflow for fast, variable-based theming

 - Valid, standards-compliant HTML that’s kind to SEO and page speed